mre/endler.dev/content/2022/alloc/index.md

 {{ figure(src="memory.jpg" invert="true") }}

-The `CODE` section contains the compiled code of a program, which is the set of instructions that the computer follows to execute the program.
-The `GLOBAL` section, on the other hand, contains static data, which is data that remains constant throughout the program's execution.
+The `CODE` section (a.k.a. the _text segment_) contains the compiled code of a program, which is the set of instructions that the computer follows to execute the program.
+The `GLOBAL` section (a.k.a the _data segment_), on the other hand, contains static data, which is data that remains constant throughout the program's execution.
 These two sections are typically allocated at compile time, which means that their size and contents are determined when the program is compiled, and they are usually read-only, which means that the program cannot modify their contents at runtime.